hiveot/hub/docs/design-overview.md

 All requests must use TLS.
 Requests must carry a valid authentication token, except for the login request.

-#### SSE Sub-protocol
+#### HiveOT SSE Sub-protocol

-The server supports the SSE (Server Side Events) sub-protocol for notification of consumers of events, and agents and services of actions.
+The hub server supports a modified SSE (Server Side Events) single-connection sub-protocol.
+This sub-protocol, named 'sse-hiveot', uses the RequestMessage and ResponseMessage envelopes.
+These envelopes include the operation, thingID and affordance name.
+This enables the use of a single sse-connection to pass requests and responses for different operations, Things and affordances.
+To subscribe to events and observe properties the http endpoint is invoked as defined in the Form generated by this subprotocol.

-The SSE connection path is included in the TD Thing level forms.
-Connecting to the SSE enpoint requires a valid session token.
+#### HiveOT WebSocket Sub-protocol

-#### WebSocket Sub-protocol (in progress)
+The HiveOT websocket sub-protocol simply passes the RequestMessage and ResponseMessages as-is over the connection.
+Requests to subscribe to events and observe properties are handled by the protocol binding.

-A websocket sub-protocol is in the works.
+#### WoT WebSocket Sub-protocol

-#### RPC
+The WoT websocket protocol specification is currently being reviewed and is subject to change.
+This transport protocol implementation currently implements a message mapping from RequestMessage to WoT websocket message types.
+The reverse takes place for ResponseMessages.

-RPC support makes it a bit easier to invoke action requests on services and obtain a reply synchronously.
+#### Consumer

-The HTTPS/SSE client implements RPC support by including a correlationID and wait for a delivery status event containing that message ID.
-The agent that receives the action sends a delivery status event containing the same message ID.
-The digitwin service receives the delivery status event events and forwards it to the consumer that sent the action request.
+The golang library includes a Consumer type for use by, .. well, consumers.
+The Consumer provides an API for supported operations and converts the request to a standed RequestMessage.
+The reverse happens on the Response side.
+A consumer instance works with any hiveot transport protocol binding.

-This RPC capability is not part of the WoT standard but does use WoT specified mechanism of actions and events.
+Consumer applications can use the Consumer instance for convenience.
+It also supports an RPC api that matches asynchronous responses with their request using the message correlationID.

 ### MQTT (planned)